This Fine Relic Was Stolen!

 were made of silver.
 This one is silver plate.

-the length of the pipe with the head and body's tail wrapping around the tube which is called the "gun" to the mouth
+along the length of the pipe with the head and body’s tail wrapping around the tube which is called the “gun” to the

-piece.
+mouth piece.
 It is exactly the same length as the one we sold, and the bowl or buoy are both.
-7/8" in diameter.
-It weighs
+7/8″ in diameter.

-on the obverse and has a hallmark "HWK" followed by three Chinese characters stamped by a single slug on the reverse.
-We offer
+“Maggie” on the obverse and has a hallmark “HWK” followed by three Chinese characters stamped by a single slug on the reverse.

 by J. Wells Henderson and Rodney P. Carlisle, Published by Antiques Collectors Club, Ltd, England, 1999, page 48